Help us keep transit safe

 Metro Vancouver Crime Stoppers

 Would you like to make a report about a crime and remain anonymous?
-Help stop crime.
-Crime Stoppers offers rewards of up to $2,000.
+Crime Stoppers offers rewards of up to $2,000 for information that leads to an arrest.
 Call Crime Stoppers 1-800-222-TIPS (8477) or visit Crime Stoppers.